vieveks/vichar-extension/privacy_policy.md

 We do **not sell**, rent, or share your data with any third-party services except:

 * Payment processors (Razorpay, Stripe) to complete transactions
-* Authentication providers (Google, etc.) if you log in via OAuth
+* Authentication providers (Google, JWT etc.) if you log in via OAuth

 ---